KeN2425/hangman/new.md

-This is a file created by B.
+This is a file created by A.